zacanger/zacanger.github.io/blog/src/cli-apps-part-three.md

 }
 ```

-(Yes, I know you can't have comments in JSON.)

 Next we'll need to get that into the program.
-If you're using Babel, you can use
+If you're using Babel, you can
-`import`, but to keep things simple we'll stick with `require`.
+use `import`, but to keep things simple we'll stick with `require`.

 ```javascript
 const toMarkdown = require('to-markdown')